gauravmahlawat/xamin/content/docs/software-engineering-career-guide/_index.md

 ---
+## Please do not add title more than 60 characters.
 title: "Software Engineering as a Career"
+## Please do not add description more than 150 characters.
 description: 'Dive into the dynamic world of software engineering.
 From coding to innovation, explore education, specialties, and growth opportunities.'
 weight: 1
 keywords: 'oftware engineering career, programming languages, skills, salaries, growth, software engineer vs developer, entry-level roles, math for software engineers'